qt/qtwebengine/README.rst

     top level directory (only lib and process for now, and not so smart with dependencies)

 (5) Additional tweaks and tips:
+    * If you want to have a complete chromium checkout with the complete history instead of the snapshot, then do not run step (2).
+Instead just run the init-repository.py script.

+      This will then create a complete ninja and chromium checkout in the subdirectory 3rdparty_upstream. qmake will automatically pickup the location and make use of the sources in the subsequent step (3) and (4).

+      ./init-repository.py

     * linking all the static librairies can be a slow and painful process when developing (especially with debug builds).
       Use of shared librairies can be enforced by setting the GYP_DEFINES environment variable, like so: